OpenCHAMI/tutorial-2025/Phase 1/service_configuration.md

 # Service Configuration

 The release RPM includes a set of configurations that make a few assumptions about your setup.
 All of these can be changed before starting the system to work with your environment.
-The release RPM puts all configuration files in /etc/openchami/
+The release RPM puts all configuration files in `/etc/openchami/`.

+> [!NOTE]
+> Default usernames, passwords, and initialization secrets are included.
+Don't use these for production.
+They are very insecure.
+>

 ## Environment variables